 Genevieve McKelly bio tells us all about the books she is reading and the podcasts she is listening to before inviting us to tell her about our own reads and listens.

 It’s a great way to start a conversation but it also makes Genevieve sound more approachable which makes it even more likely that her profile visitors will engage in the desired discourse.

 After the personal questions, she then throws in a question related to her role and what she is looking for.

 15. Darrell Evans

 Customer pain points are problems that potential clients experience.
-These could be anything related to the product or service that you offer, and by setting your product or service up as a means of combating the pain caused by those pain points, you show empathy with potential customers as well as provide them with a solution to remove that pain.
+These could relate to the product or service you offer.
+By positioning your product or service as a solution, you address these pain points.

 He then highlights who he is, what his company does, and gives you some facts and figures to try and convince you that Darrell’s brand of painkiller is the best and will provide you with the relief you need.